Aryan Republican Army: Donna Langan

 Langan was born Peter Kevin Langan in 1958 on Saipan in the South Pacific Islands.
-She grew up in Vietnam, where her father served in the military and CIA, before moving to the United States when Langan was 6 years old.
+She grew up in Vietnam, where her father served in the military and the CIA, before they moved to the United States when Langan was 6 years old.
 In 1974, at age 16, Langan was sentenced to up to 20 years for robbing a man of $78 and fleeing police.
 Langan moved to Ohio in 1988, where she converted to Mormonism and became an ordained minister at what authorities describe as a Ku Klux Klan-affiliated church.
 During the early 1990s, Langan and her childhood friend Richard Guthrie formed the Aryan Republic Army, a white supremacist group with motives to overthrow the US government.
 The group turned to robbing banks in order to fund their movement.
 On January 18, 1996, the FBI arrested Langan.
-Langan, a transgender woman, who publicly renounced her political and racist views, served 18 years in a male prison before being transferred to a female penitentiary after a legal fight in 2014 during the Obama administration.
-In 2017, Langan and 435 other transgender inmates from federal prisons led an LGBT activist group in an effort to challenge the Trump administration's positions regarding transgender prisoners.
+Langan, a transgender woman, who publicly renounced her political and racist views, served 18 years in a male prison before she was transferred to a female penitentiary after a legal fight in 2014 during the Obama administration.
+In 2017, Langan and 435 other transgender inmates who were incarcerated in federal prisons led an LGBT activist group in an effort to challenge the Trump administration's positions regarding transgender prisoners.
+In 2022, she underwent a gender-affirming surgery, becoming the first transgender inmate in Bureau of Prisons custody to do so.
+At the start of the second Trump administration in early 2025, she was notified of her impending transfer to a men's facility.

 Other members and associates

 Richard Lee Guthrie Jr.

-Nicknamed "Wild Bill", Richard Lee Guthrie Jr. grew up within blocks of Langan in Wheaton, Maryland although they didn't become close until years later.
-After getting kicked out of the Navy in 1983 for painting a swastika on the side of a ship and threatening superiors, Guthrie attended gatherings of the Aryan Nations and traveled the country distributing Christian Identity propaganda.
+Nicknamed "Wild Bill", Richard Lee Guthrie Jr. grew up within blocks of Langan in Wheaton, Maryland, although they didn't become close until years later.
+After getting kicked out of the Navy in 1983 for painting a swastika on the side of a ship and threatening superiors, Guthrie attended gatherings of Aryan Nations and traveled the country distributing Christian Identity propaganda.

 Guthrie pled guilty in 1996 to three bank robberies in Ohio, and to 16 more in seven states, as well as to weapons charges and credit card fraud.
 Following a plea agreement, he was to provide authorities with information about terrorist organizations similar to the Aryan Republican Army.
 On July 12 of that same year, prison officials found Guthrie hanging in his cell, an apparent suicide.